dreaminglucid/LucidJournal/README.md

 - [Express.js](https://expressjs.com/) - The web application framework used for building the API.
 - [OpenAI API](https://openai.com/) - Used to generate dream analysis and images.

+TODO

+- Add OpenAI function calling for advanced AI cognition
+- Add embeddings and vectordb for storing data
+- Add tags and labels for structured data
+- Add a Mindmap for visualizing data
+- Add advanced querying for searching data